janosmiko/janosmiko.github.io/content/homepage/about.md

 I have always loved technology.
 I work as a Lead DevOps Engineer and Go developer for nearly 10 years.

-It sounds sentimental, but the "cloud" is where I feel at home.
+It may sound sentimental, but the "cloud" is where I feel at home.

 ### Some Personal Stuff